Sponsored by SmartQuotes - Your daily smart quote

 Kim was born in hiding.

 He was an illegitimate child in a deeply conservative country, the result of an affair between his father and a famous, married actress.
 Kim Jong Il worried the news of his first-born son could hurt his chances of succeeding Kim Il Sung, the country's founder.
-So the child lived in hiding for the first few years of his life, Sung Hae Rang, Kim Jong Nam's aunt, told TIME in 2003 after defecting.
+So the child lived in hiding for the first few years of his life, Sung Hae Rang, Kim Jong Nam's aunt,

 Kim Jong Nam was revealed to his grandfather once Kim Jong Il's plans were solidified, according to "Exit Emperor Kim Jong Il," a book about Kim Jong Il which relies heavily on the testimony of Hwang Jang Yop, a former mentor of Kim's who defected.